ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-and we can rewrite our tests to follow a convention where:

 dan kita dapat menulis ulang tes kita agar mengikuti konvensi dimana:

--   `world1` is the state of the world before running the program
--   `view1` is the application's belief about the world
--   `world2` is the state of the world after running the program
--   `view2` is the application's belief after running the program

 -   `world1` merupakan keadaan dunia luar sebelum program berjalan
 -   `view1` merupakan apa yang aplikasi kita ketahui tentang dunia luar
 -   `world2` merupakan keadaan dunia luar setelah program berjalan
 -   `view2` merupakan apa yang aplikasi kita ketahui tentang dunia luar setelah
     program berjalan

-For example,

 Sebagai contoh,